maxhbr/LDBcollector/md/HPND-sell-variant.md

             ]
         ],
         "__calculatedCopyleft": "NoCopyleft",
+        "__isOsiApproved": false,
-        "__impliedText": "Permission to use, copy, modify, distribute, and sell this software and its\ndocumentation for any purpose is hereby granted without fee, provided that the\nabove copyright notice appears in all copies , and that both that the copyright\nnotice and this permission notice appear in supporting documentation , and that\nthe name of <copyright holder> <or related entities> not be used in advertising\nor publicity pertaining to distribution of the software without specific,\nwritten prior permission . <copyright holder> makes no representations about the\nsuitability of this software for any purpose.\nIt is provided \"as is\" without express or implied warranty. \n\n<copyright holder> DISCLAIMS ALL WARRANTIES WITH REGARD TO THIS SOFTWARE,\nINCLUDING ALL IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS . \nIN NO EVENT SHALL <copyright holder> BE LIABLE FOR ANY SPECIAL, INDIRECT OR\nCONSEQUENTIAL DAMAGES OR ANY DAMAGES WHATSOEVER RESULTING FROM LOSS OF USE,\nDATA OR PROFITS, WHETHER IN AN ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS\nACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.\n", "__impliedURLs": [
+        "__impliedText": "Permission to use, copy, modify, distribute, and sell this software and its\ndocumentation for any purpose is hereby granted without fee, provided that the\nabove copyright notice appears in all copies, and that both that the copyright\nnotice and this permission notice appear in supporting documentation , and that\nthe name of copyright holder or related entities not be used in advertising\nor publicity pertaining to distribution of the software without specific,\nwritten prior permission.\n\ncopyright holder makes no representations about the suitability of this software\nfor any purpose.
+It is provided \"as is\" without express or implied warranty.\n\ncopyright holder DISCLAIMS ALL WARRANTIES WITH REGARD TO THIS SOFTWARE,\nINCLUDING ALL IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS.\nIN NO EVENT SHALL copyright holder BE LIABLE FOR ANY SPECIAL, INDIRECT OR\nCONSEQUENTIAL DAMAGES OR ANY DAMAGES WHATSOEVER RESULTING FROM LOSS OF USE,\nDATA OR PROFITS, WHETHER IN AN ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS\nACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.", "__impliedURLs": [
             [
                 "SPDX",